marcopennekamp/lore/specification/expressions.md

 ##### Nesting Returns

-Returns **cannot be nested** in top-level expressions that are not at the top-level of a function.
+Returns cannot be nested in top-level expressions that are not at the **top-level of a function**.
 For example, the following code is illegal:

 ```
 function foo(): String = {